h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 * Attributes such as User-Password, Tunnel-Password, and MS-MPPE keys are sent encoded as "text" ({{RFC8044}} Section 3.4) or "octets" ({{RFC8044}} Section 3.5), without the previous MD5-based obfuscation.
 This obfuscation is no longer necessary, as the data is secured and kept private through the use of TLS,

-* Future RADIUS specifications are forbidden from defining new cryptographic primitives.
+* Future RADIUS specifications are forbidden from defining new cryptographic primitives,

+* {{RFC5176}} is updated to allow the Error-Cause attribute to appear in Access-Reject packets.

 The following items are left unchanged from traditional TLS-based transports for RADIUS: